prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 ```kotlin
 PrebidMobile.checkGoogleMobileAdsCompatibility(MobileAds.getVersion().toString())
 ```
 Check the log messages of the app.
-If the provided GMA SDK version is not verified for compatibility, the Prebid SDK informs about it.
+If the provided GMA SDK version is not verified for compatibility, the Prebid SDK will log a warning.

 ## Updating your Android manifest